-Scintimammography is especially useful for women with dense breasts, which are typically found in younger women before a menopause.
-As dense breast tissue is hard to interpret with a conventional mammography, scintimammography is an imaging technique that can reduce the occurrence of false positives that lead to unnecessary biopsies.
+Scintimammography is especially useful for women with dense breasts, which are typically found in younger women before menopause.
+As dense breast tissue is hard to interpret with conventional mammography, scintimammography is an imaging technique that can reduce the occurrence of false positives that lead to unnecessary biopsies.
 Compared to a standard mammogram, some studies have shown that a scintimammography test has an accuracy rate of as high as 90%.
-However, this technique is not meant as a substitute to mammogram or other tests, but used in conjunction with them.
+However, this technique is not meant as a substitute to a mammogram or other tests but used in conjunction with them.

 A very small amount of radioactive isotope (tracer) is injected into a vein in the arm or foot, much like taking a blood sample.
-Once injected, the tracer then travels throughout the body via the bloodstream and can be seen by a group of special detectors, called gamma cameras, “marking” certain biological processes to locate a tumor.
+Once injected, the tracer then travels throughout the body via the bloodstream and can be seen by a group of special detectors, called gamma cameras, “marking” certain biological processes to locate a tumour.
 No special preparation is required before the test and it takes about 30 minutes to complete.

 Who is a suitable candidate for scintimammography?

 As this imaging technique is not a screening tool for breast cancer, it is appropriate for certain patients after a physical breast exam, mammography, and ultrasound are performed.
 It can help determine a suspicious breast abnormality that would otherwise require a biopsy to confirm.